 - Didn’t have the necessary discipline

 - Were distracted and lazy

 - Just didn’t have what it takes

 This is nonsense because when it comes to creative and professional development setting goals does not work well.

-The entire career goal, life goal, yearly goal framework is not just ineffective for the creative work our development relies on, it is counterproductive.
+The entire career goal, life goal, and yearly goal framework is not just ineffective for the creative work our development relies on, it is counterproductive.

 It encourages guesswork, magical thinking about the future, as well as a fixation on irrelevant metrics that we often do not have control over.
 The more complex and farther out in time the goal is, the more counterproductive goal setting becomes.

-After struggling with goal setting frameworks for years, I’ve come to rely on a much more effective and healthy way to think of where I want to go and how to get there.
+After struggling with goal-setting frameworks for years, I’ve come to rely on a much more effective and healthy way to think of where I want to go and how to get there.

 Instead of setting goals I design intentions.

 What is the difference?
 Goals represent an imagined future end state, intentions represent a commitment to move in a purposeful direction.